The Iris Awards: Honoring women of achievement in Southwest Washington

 Doors open at 5:30 p.m., ceremony will begin at 6 p.m.

 Emcee: Renee Newman

 Tickets are on sale now through the Greater Vancouver Chamber of Commerce.

 Tickets are $35 per person; a table sponsorship, which includes six tickets, can be purchased for $250.
 Seating is limited.

 This year's event celebrates 31 years of honoring women in Southwest Washington

 The Iris Awards are a continuation of a tradition of honoring women in Southwest Washington that began in 1985 with a photography exhibit at Clark College.
 Over the years, the annual event has developed into an official awards ceremony, with a nomination process open to all members of the local community.
 Learn more . . .

-The Iris Awards are supported by Clark College, the Clark College Foundation, Greater Vancouver Chamber of Commerce and theVancouver Business Journal, which publishes the “Women in Business” directory, the only Portland/Vancouver metro area directory of businesses that are owned, directed or managed by women.
+The Iris Awards are presented annually by Clark College, the Clark College Foundation, Greater Vancouver Chamber of Commerce and theVancouver Business Journal, which publishes the “Women in Business” directory, the only Portland/Vancouver metro area directory of businesses that are owned, directed or managed by women.
 The Iris Award winners will be featured in the 2015 “Women in Business” directory.
 This year we welcome H-RoC as a presenting sponsor.

 Attending the event:

 Clark College is located at 1933 Fort Vancouver Way, Vancouver.
 Driving directions and parking maps are available at www.clark.edu/maps.
 Anyone needing accommodation due to a disability in order to fully participate in this event should contact Clark College’s Disability Support Services Office at (360) 992-2314 or (360) 991-0901 (VP), or visit Penguin Union Building room 013, as soon as possible.